MelanieLamp/Dice-Rolling-Simulation/README.md

 ![Dice Simulation](https://imgur.com/vDSq3Xm.jpg)

 ## Acknowledgements
 This project was made possible from the lectures given by Niko Cuvileski at Edmonds Community College.<br/> This course inspired me to build upon my knowledge of C++ and dive further <br/> into software engineering.
-By getting hands-on experience with front-end and back-end in C# development.
+By getting hands-on experience with front-end C# development.